-The 2019 Election will open in February and close in mid-March.
+The 2019 Election will open in February and close March 13 at 11:50pm Central Time.
 Your participation in the election process is critical as these leaders will help set the course for the association for the coming year.
 To vote, you must be a current TLA member by January 31, 2019.

 The Texas Library Journal asked the Executive Board candidates to reply to a question to help members get to know them.